dflock/duncanlock.net/content/posts/tech/how-i-upgraded-this-website-to-pelican-33.rst

 The change that had the biggest impact and took the most work was around image linking - caused by a combination of things.
 I think I was doing it wrong before and things changed in a way that meant this no longer worked.
 I also had to update my `Better Figures & Images plugin <{filename}/posts/tech/better-figures-and-images-plugin-for-pelican.rst>`_ to take this into account.

-Previously, I'd been linking to my images like this, both in my content and in my theme:
+Previously, I'd been linking to my images like this, both in my theme:

 .. code-block:: css